Whether you’re looking to downsize or move into your dream home, these tips on designing a retirement home will help you create the perfect home.

 Color options –

-Among the colors you may want to avoid are pale and colors of the same intensity.
+You may want to avoid pale and colors of the same intensity among the colors.

 Go for colors that display a lot of contrast, warmth, and intensity.